 2. Cross the Line (Alstone High)

-This is a shorter novella book, but it’s a good read if you’re looking to hit a reading goal and get more books in for your monthly reads.
+This is a shorter novella book, but it’s an excellent read to hit a reading goal and get more books in for your monthly reads.
 It is about a boy (Preston) who moves from America to the UK.
-He tries out for the soccer team, and he takes the popular guy’s spot who was suspended off the team.
+He tries out for the soccer team and takes the popular guy’s spot who was suspended from the team.

 Kian is unhappy that this new kid is coming in and taking his spot.
 Preston is openly gay, but not to the team yet.
-They form an enemies thing, and it goes from there.
+They form an enemy thing, and it goes from there.
 At first, Kian bullies Preston, but he feels something special over time.
-I liked the enemies to lovers bully aspect and gay romance of this one.
+I liked the enemies-to-lovers bully aspect and the gay romance of this one.

 Author: Becca Steele